bricofoy/yasm/README.md

 `bool elapsed(timeout) `
 returns true if the timeout (in ms) is elapsed since last state change.
 It is very convenient to implement delays.
-Please see blinkLed1 example.
+Please see blinkLed example.

 `bool periodic(period); `
 returns true periodically, everytime it is called after the period time (in ms) is elapsed (while in the same state)